learn-co-students/dsc-prework-python-recap-staff/README.md

 * **Variables** - Variables allow us to label data so that programmers can easily identify what the data represents.
 Variables also allow us to store data into memory and use the saved data in future lines of code.

 * **Conditionals** - When writing code, we are writing instructions.
-Conditionals allow us to write flexible instructions so that depending on the the situation, different code is activated.
+Conditionals allow us to write flexible instructions so that depending on the situation, different code is activated.

 * **Collections** - With collections, we are able to organize our data into structures for efficient manipulation and extraction of information.
 With lists we can store multiple data points within a single, index ordered, variable.
 With dictionaries, we are able to organize our data into different labeled categories.